 so how do we conserve time?

-The first way you can conserve time is to prioritise.
+The first way you can conserve time is to prioritize.
 This means putting all the things you want to do in an order, based on your opinions, and how they will affect you.

-So, as an example I will prioritise two of my days: Thursday and Saturday… Let the sorting begin.
+So, as an example I will prioritize two of my days: Thursday and Saturday… Let the sorting begin.
 DUN DUN DUN!

 - Stretching and conditioning for trampolining.